masagrator/FPSLocker-Warehouse/Methodology/Neptunia x SENRAN KAGURA Ninja Wars/README.md

 > Details

-Plugin alone allows going above 30 FPS in battles, but game speed is tied to framerate + because game is using double buffer it's not possible to set stable framerate outside of 15, 20, 30 and 60 FPS.
+Plugin alone allows going above 30 FPS in battles, but game speed is tied to framerate.
+By disabling internal 30 FPS lock game stops tying game speed to framerate above 30 FPS.

+Because game is using double buffer it's not possible to set stable framerate outside of 15, 20, 30 and 60 FPS.
+Game's code allows to set triple buffer, but when dropping FPS framebuffer glitches like crazy, so triple buffer is not implemented into patch.